AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 The second demo has the objective to test the camera and the applied image processing.

 This demo prints on the terminal the distance of the nearest object both at the front and at the rear of the robot.

+If not done yet, use the Arduino IDE to upload the code to the Arduino board you are using (must be an ATMega328 microcontroller board).

 Assuming the projects are already compiled (if not, use the colcon build command previously mentioned in your workspace directory), open two terminal windows and go to your workspace diretory and source the script file in both of them.